Role

 Overarching research theme

 The overuse and misuse of antibiotics in health care, agriculture and industry is pushing us towards a post antibiotic era.
 The rate at which antimicrobial resistance (AMR) is rising is vastly greater than the development of new antibiotics.
-Resistant strains are increasingly seen within the community where previously they were restricted to the hospital setting.
+Resistant strains are increasingly found within the community where previously they were restricted to the hospital setting.
 Alongside this, resistance to last line antibiotics such as colistin is now more frequently observed.
-With yearly death rates attributed to AMR predicated to reach 10 million by 2050 it is vital that novel antimicrobial options are explored.
-Our research is focussed, via several projects, upon better understanding the activity of antimicrobial compounds and surfaces, so that we may drive the development of new antimicrobial products that will reduce the incidence and severity of infection.
+With annual death rates attributed to AMR predicated to reach 10 million by 2050 it is vital that novel antimicrobial options are explored.
+Our research is focussed in two main areas: i) understanding infection risks associated with wearable and implanted devices and ii) understanding the activity of antimicrobial drugs and surfaces under development.

 Metals as antimicrobials